- Read your assignment

 Stop.
 Breathe.
 Read your assignment.
 If you don’t know what to research, then the first step is to look over the assignment for clues as to what your instructor wants you to write about.
 Try underlining or highlighting the specific requirements of the assignment to help you stay on track.

 Ask questions.
 If anything is unclear, or if you are uncertain about anything, be sure to ask!
 As you work through this process, draw on the many resources available to you.
-You can attend your professor’s office hours, schedule a research consultation with a librarian, and visit the campus Writing Center.
+You can attend your professor’s office hours, schedule an appointment with a librarian, and visit the campus Writing Center.

 Choose a topic.
 Start big.
 If your topic hasn’t been assigned, choose something you’re interested in like a particular text, an author, or a larger theoretical concern.
 For example, if you want to write about the short story “Everyday Use,” you might start with that text, Alice Walker, or questions of identity.